20 ways one senator thinks the US could crack down on Big Tech

-Sen. Mark Warner's office has some ideas on how to combat issues brought on by major tech companies.
+Sen. Mark Warner's office has some ideas about how to combat issues brought on by major tech companies.

-In a policy paper published Monday by Axios and later sent to CNET by Warner's office, the Virginia Democratic senator's staff suggested 20 ways for policymakers to regulate tech firms like Facebook, Google and Twitter.
+In a policy paper published Monday by Axios, the Virginia Democratic senator's staff suggested 20 ways for policymakers to regulate tech firms like Facebook, Google and Twitter.
 Options include creating GDPR-like data protection laws and funding media literacy programs.

 "Each [company] deserves enormous recognition for the technological transformation they have engendered around the world," the paper reads.
 "As their collective influence has grown, however, these tech giants now also deserve increased scrutiny."